act-rules/act-rules.github.io/drafts/SC2-4-4-Link Purpose.md

 For each link, use the accessible name algorithm to derive the link's accessible name: see [HTML to Platform Accessibility APIs Implementation Guide](http://www.w3.org/TR/html-aapi/#a-element) - section 6.10

-If link has an aria-labelledby attribute, the link's accessible name is the value of its associated element.
+If link has an `aria-labelledby` attribute, the link's accessible name is the value of its associated element.

 Otherwise check for aria-label.
-If an aria-label attribute is present, the link's accessible name is the text string value of that attribute.
+If an `aria-label` attribute is present, the link's accessible name is the text string value of that attribute.

-Otherwise use the link element subtree (value of the link content, if any).
+Otherwise use the `a` element subtree (value of the link content, if any).
 This include alt texts for images.

 Otherwise use the link's title attribute.

 If none of the above yield a usable text string for the link: return

 | Outcome  | Failed
 |----------|-----